 In families, communities and professional roles, women’s perspectives, skills and experiences bring important value – strengthening societies, building economies, advancing knowledge and ultimately improving livelihoods.

 It is clear that without women’s participation in digital technology development and access to digital technology resources – we all lose.

 EQUALS works to reverse the increasing digital gender divide, and to close the gap by 2030 – supporting UN Sustainable Development Goal 5 by empowering women through their use of information and communication technologies.
 An action plan of data gathering, knowledge sharing and advocacy strengthening drives the EQUALS network partnership.

-To achieve our goals, partners focus on three core issues:
+To achieve our goals, partners focus on four core issues: